 Janet E. Neuman is Senior Counsel in Tonkon Torp LLP’s Water Law and Environmental & Natural Resources practice groups.
 She represents clients in water and natural-resource-related matters, including obtaining/protecting water rights.

 Stephen J. Odell is a partner at Marten Law LLP.
 He has more than two decades’ experience as a first-chair litigator in cases involving energy, environmental, and natural resources law, with many of those involving issues related to ESA-listed or other special-status species.
 He previously served as an Assistant U.S. Attorney for the District of Oregon.

 Brian J. Posewitz is a staff attorney at WaterWatch of Oregon.
 He has handled a variety of water-related cases for WaterWatch and other clients while in private practice; and is a former WaterWatch board member.

 Representative Karin A. Power represents District 41 in the Oregon State Legislature.
 She has years of environmental law experience, advocating for cleaner water and air, and protecting Oregon’s environmental heritage.

 Jason Pulley is a Utilities Planning Coordinator for the City of Salem Public Works, Planning & Development Division.
 He also serves as Vice Chair of the League of Oregon Cities Water/Wastewater Policy Committee.

-Tracy Rutten currently serves as an Intergovernmental Relations Associate for the League of Oregon Cities, advocating on water supply/quality, energy, environmental issues, solid waste, recycling and public contracting.
+Tracy Rutten serves as an Intergovernmental Relations Associate for the League of Oregon Cities, advocating for water supply/quality, energy, environmental issues, solid waste, recycling & public contracting.

 Steven L. Shropshire is a shareholder at Jordan Ramis PC with over 20 years’ experience in natural resources & environmental law.
 He focuses on water rights, state/federal water policy, water quality issues, and the ESA.